springone-tour-2021/lab-workshop-3/workshop/content/exercises/B-04-content.md

 Because this is a `@SpringBootTest`, all client dependencies will be configured as a full application, thus the stub-runner facilitates the server-side (in this case our Wiremock stub).

-With the client out of the way, we have come to the conclusion of our test section.
+With the client out of the way, we have come to the conclusion of our local-bound test section.
 Given the success of these tests, we can be confident the cats will always land on their 4 legs!
 This bring us to the automated-testing and build phases in the next section.